kw7oe/kw7oe.github.io/content/posts/2021-in-review.md

 Then, it get abandoned.

-This is because I see no value of continuing it as I don't need a tab manager anymore, which is partly because I stop writing and don't need to manage multiple tabs _(as references for my writing)_.
+This is because I see no value of continuing it as I don't need a tab manager anymore, which is partly because of I have stop writing and don't need to manage multiple tabs _(as references for my writing)_.

 This happen to all of my side projects.